Rihamdel/LayerZero/README.md

 This repository contains the smart contracts for LayerZero Endpoints.
 For developers looking to build on top of LayerZero please refer to the [docs](https://layerzero.gitbook.io/docs/)

 ## Overview
-LayerZero is an Omnichain Interoperability Protocol designed for lightweight message passing across chains.
+LayerZero is an multichain Interoperability Protocol designed for lightweight message passing across chains.
 LayerZero provides authentic and guaranteed message delivery with configurable trustlessness.
 The protocol is implemented as a set of gas-efficient, non-upgradable smart contracts.

 ## Development
 ### Interfaces